rhaldkhein/centress/README.md

 # Centress

-A modular monolithic Express framework for faster web application development.
+A modular monolithic Express framework for faster and maintainable web application development.

 #### Objectives